tsmatz/minecraft-rl-example/Readme.md

 Now let's start to set up your Ubuntu environment.

 <blockquote>
+Note : I have run and trained the agent in GPU utilized VM (instance).<br>
-Note : When you run on NVIDIA GPU-utilized instance to speed up, please setup drivers and libraries.<br>
+When you run on NVIDIA GPU-utilized instance to speed up, please setup drivers and libraries as follows.<br>
-In this setup, I use TensorFlow 2.4.1.
-Then please install corresponding version of drivers (cuda 11.0) and libraries (cuDNN 8.0).
-See https://www.tensorflow.org/install/source#gpu for details about compatible drivers.
+In this setup, I use TensorFlow 2.4.1 and please then install corresponding version of drivers (cuda 11.0) and libraries (cuDNN 8.0).
+See https://www.tensorflow.org/install/source#gpu for details about compatible drivers in TensorFlow.

 For preparation, install ```gcc``` and ```make``` tools.